The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Mug](https://xivapi.com/i/000000/000613_hr1.png)\
 **Mug**

 Delivers an attack with a potency of 150.
 Grants 40 Ninki gauge on use.
-In addition, it debuffs the enemy for 20s with a vulnerability up, increasing the enemy’s damage taken by 5% from all sources during this time.
+In addition, it debuffs the enemy for 20 seconds with a vulnerability up, increasing the enemy’s damage taken by 5% from all sources during this time.
 Also increases the chance of additional items being dropped by target if mug is dealt before, or as, the finishing blow.
 This extra thing is mostly irrelevant since it only works on basic drops that you don't end up caring about, like Bat Fangs.
 This skill has a personal cooldown of 120 seconds.

 ![TrickAttack](https://xivapi.com/i/000000/000618_hr1.png)\
 **Trick Attack**